Photo by Viktor Loki / Shutterstock.com

 Yes, it’s true.
 They’re called relocation deals.

-Rental companies sometimes need to balance out their inventory, because they end up with a glut of vehicles in one area and too few somewhere else that they are in demand.
+Rental companies sometimes need to balance out their inventory, because they end up with a glut of vehicles in one area and too few somewhere else with seasonal demand.
 You get the screaming deal because you’re helping them get vehicles to where they are needed.

 If this sounds like an adventure you’d like to take on, check out some options.
 All of these companies offer relocation deals:

-- Apollo Motorhome Holidays: Australia, New Zealand and the U.S.
+- Apollo Motorhome Holidays: Located in Australia, New Zealand and the U.S.

-- Imoova.com: Located in Australia, Canada, Europe, New Zealand and the U.S.
+- Imoova.com: Australia, Canada, Europe, New Zealand and the U.S.

 Other costs to weigh

 Even if you get a dollar-a-day deal, be sure to factor in other costs before pulling the trigger.
-Since the rental is only one-way, there will be other travel involved — either getting home from the end point, or getting out to the starting point.
+Since relocation deals are one-way, you will face additional travel arrangements — either getting home from the end point, or getting out to the starting point.

 Some companies renting RVs don’t care about the mileage you put on the vehicle, as long as you get it to its destination within the allotted time frame.
 But in other cases they may add mileage costs.

 Insurance is another wild card.
 Company policies vary, but generally they include some level of insurance embedded in the rental price.
-Also check whether your existing auto policy, or even your credit card, might already give you a deal.
+Also check whether your existing auto policy, or even your credit card, might already give you some coverage.

 Be sure to ask about fuel consumption.
-Some bigger RVs get as few as 6 miles per gallon, according to Changin’ Gears, though efficiency varies a lot.
-The blog notes:
+RVs get as little as 6 miles per gallon, according to Changin’ Gears, though efficiency varies.
+The website notes:

 Have you ever gotten a cheap rental with a relocation deal?
-Let us know about the experience in the comments or on our Facebook page.
+Share your experience in the comments or on our Facebook page.